truenas/middleware/docs/userguide/freenas_cli.rst

  The Iperf daemon process ID: 4842

-.. note:: if you close Shell, the daemon process will stop.
-Have your environment setup (e.g. shares configured and started) **before** starting the iperf process.
+.. note:: if you close your shell, the daemon process will stop.
+Have your environment setup (e.g. shares configured and started)
+   **before** starting the iperf process.

 From your desktop, open the client.
 Input the IP of address of the FreeNAS® system, specify the running time for the test under